12 Important Tips for Hanging Outdoor Christmas Lights

 DO gather your supplies together, including tools, ladders, extension cords, gutter clips, zip ties and tie-down stakes.
 Find a protected place, like a garage or porch, to untangle lights and lay them out neatly so they’re easily accessible when you need them.

-DO consider energy saving options like LED Christmas lights.
-Initially, they may be more expensive than incandescent Christmas lights, but they last longer and you can connect many more LED lines together!
+DO consider energy-saving options like LED Christmas lights.
+Initially, they may be more expensive than incandescent Christmas lights, but they last longer and you can connect many more LED strands together for maximum impact!

 How Not to Hang Christmas Lights

 DON’T wait until December to hang your lights.
-Install Christmas lights when the weather is nice!
+Install Christmas lights while the weather is nicer!
 And take your time.
-A large Christmas lights installation may require more than one afternoon to set up.
+A large Christmas lights installation may require more than one weekend afternoon to set up.

 DON’T take chances with ladders and electrical equipment.
 Work with a buddy.
 Also, if it’s cold outside, dress properly.